-As we always tell our students, it is crucial that one plays the numbers game when applying/negotiating for Product Management roles.
+As we always tell our members, it is crucial that one plays the numbers game when applying/negotiating for Product Management roles.

 More offers create more options!